MakeMeSenpai/audio_visualizer/README.md

 Try this:

 - Open the visualization in your browser.
 You'll need to use a local server.
 Live Server plug in for VSCode is a good choice.
 - Press the play, button listen to the audio and watch the visualization.
 Notice the red lines draw out from the circle in the center.
 The lines start at 3:00.
 This is the lowest frequency.
-As frquencies get higher the lines are drawn outward from angles clockwise around the circle.
+As frequencies get higher the lines are drawn outward from angles clockwise around the circle.

-The length of the lines is determined by the audio frquency data.
+The length of the lines is determined by the audio frequency data.
 The position around the circle or angle of the line is determined by the index of the value.

 **Challenge 2** Modify the HTML and CSS that presents the visualizer.
 Design the page.

 Try this: Change the size of the canvas.
-Find the cavas tag and change the `width` and `height` values.
+Find the canvas tag and change the `width` and `height` values.

 The circle isn't centered because the code draws based on the 300 value.
 This will need to be adjusted in the code.